mcditchman/ProfileVueApp/README.md

 # User Profile Vue App

-> A Vue.js project that hits API endpoint to retrieve user profile details and displays it on the page
+> A Vue.js project that queries API endpoint to retrieve user profile details and displays it on the page

 ## Build Setup